 Get your noodle soup fix with Shoryu’s vegan ramen options.
 Try the ‘white natural’ version – tonyu soy milk, miso, konbu and shiitake broth with atsuage fried tofu, kikurage mushrooms, spring onion, menma bamboo shoots and nori seaweed.
 A hotter version includes spicy miso sauce, broccoli and garlic mayu.
 For £18 you get a detox mocktail, white ramen and salad side until 31st January.

-Manchester’s first allergen-free cafe has opened in The Royal Exchange Arcade, with all dishes free from gluten, dairy, wheat, mustard, celery, crustaceans, molluscs, peanuts, lupin, soya and refined sugar as standard.
+Manchester’s first free-from cafe has opened in The Royal Exchange Arcade, with dishes free from a selection of inflammatory ingredients.
 Vegan-friendly options include a nourish bowl filled with chickpeas, butternut and black rice dressed in maple, chilli and herbs, or you can build your own graze board.
 Ice cream is dairy-free.

 There are branches of this healthy fast food joint in Ancoats, Salford and First Street – and you can dine-in, take-out or even order their meal prep delivery service.
 Start the day the vegan way with smashed avocado, chilli, radish and watercress on toast or breakfast tacos.
 Later, opt for nachos with vegan cheese, sesame tofu skewers, or a healthy acai bowl with cashews, vegan cream cheese and coconut yoghurt garnished with toasted coconut, granola and fruits.